OUR TEAM

 Originally from just outside of Cologne, I have now returned here after more than 3 years in beautiful London (until 2019).
 Being interested in almost anything in evolution, I have become associated with roundworms by chance when planning my PhD-project on the evolution of sex.
 Since then I am somehow stuck to work on all kinds of vermiform animals, the incredibly diverse nematodes being my focus of course.

-In my private life, I do a lot of Aikido, I mean, I DO A LOT OF 合気道.
-Additionally, I do a bit of rock climbing, outdoor recreation, and love many water sports.
+In my private life, I do a lot of climbing, and outdoor recreation, and love many water sports.
 Already now I am looking forward to sail the 7 seas on my own boat in the future.

 Reading about history, philosophy, politics, or just a good novel complement my free time.
 Very often you will find me listening to classical music when you come to my home or office, in particular to Wagner or Beethoven.
 And every now and then I go to the opera or a music rendition.